What Is a DBA?

 The price varies state by state, but the cost of a DBA is typically between $10-$100.

 The right choice between getting a DBA for your sole proprietorship/partnership or forming an LLC depends on your business’s unique situation and needs.
-Operating a sole proprietorship under a DBA name is a simpler, more economical option, but an LLC offers important advantages such as personal liability protection.
+Operating a sole proprietorship under a DBA name is a simpler, more economical option in the short term, but an LLC offers VERY important advantages such as personal liability protection.
 You can learn more about this topic in our DBA vs LLC guide.

 An example of a DBA would be a sole proprietorship carpentry business owned by John Doe doing business under the name Best Cut Carpentry.